ChemJeff/ChemJeff.github.io/_pages/publications.md

   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %} -->

-You can also find my articles on <a href="https://scholar.google.com/citations?user=UBy9z8wAAAAJ">my Google Scholar profile</a>.
+You can also find a list of my publications on <a href="https://scholar.google.com/citations?user=UBy9z8wAAAAJ">Google Scholar</a>.

 {% include base_path %}